 In order to lessen the joint pain associated with your osteoarthritis, you can pursue various home treatment methods.
-From immediate relief options, such as icing your sore shoulder, to thinking about pain relief now and in the future, through exercises, there are many home treatment methods to choose from in your quest for pain-free (or at least pain-reduced) living.
+From immediate pain relief methods, such as icing your sore shoulder, to thinking about arthritis pain relief now and in the future through exercises, there are many home treatment methods to choose from in your quest for pain-free (or at least pain-reduced) living.

 Here are some of the home treatment methods you should try when you suffer from shoulder osteoarthritis and want to alleviate joint discomfort and reduce inflammation:

 - Apply moist heat to the muscles surrounding the shoulder joint

 - Engage in stretches targeting the shoulder and surrounding upper body region